Ramzgate/sense/README.md

 </figure>

  <bf><bf>

-The PPM method attributes a score to each path based on the basic characteristics of the assets, and exchanges along the path, accounting for compliance of the exchange, volumes, freshens of data, transitions between exchanges and blockchains etc. The path with the maximal score is chosen ephemerally to be the _principal path_ and used for pricing the asset.
+PPM assigns a score to each path based on asset characteristics, exchange compliance, volumes, data freshness, transitions, and more.
+The path with the highest score becomes the ephemeral _principal path_ used for pricing the asset.

 <!-- [APE_1667909760](figures/APE_1667909760.png) -->

 ## The Principal Path Library
-This
+This library